-Once you decide to start saving kitchen scraps for composting, you are presented with a new quandary: what do do with all of those scraps.
-Unless you don't mind running out to the compost pile every time you peel a banana or make a cup of tea, you'll need to find a way to store those scraps until you add them to your compost.
+Once you decide to start saving food scraps for composting, you'll need to figure out a system to transport them from your kitchen to your outdoor bin.
+Unless you don't mind running out to the compost pile every time you peel a banana or make a cup of tea, you'll need to find a vessel to store those scraps.
 Here are a few ideas.

 01 of 05

-If you need to store your kitchen scraps on a countertop, the aesthetics of your container are important.
-Compost crocks may be the perfect solution for you.
-They are generally made of stainless steel or ceramic and are unobtrusive on a countertop or island.
+If you need to store your kitchen scraps on a countertop, the aesthetics of your container is something to consider.
+If you want something more attractive than a plastic bucket, compost crocks may be the perfect solution for you.
+They're generally made of stainless steel or ceramic and are unobtrusive on a countertop or island.
 More importantly, crocks usually come equipped with charcoal filters to prevent the crock's contents from smelling up your kitchen.
-Crocks are not necessarily cheap; most models cost between twenty and sixty dollars.
+Crocks are not necessarily cheap—most models cost between $20 and $60.

 02 of 05

 Compost pails are a good solution for those gardeners who have an area in a cabinet or pantry in which to store their kitchen scraps.
 Pails are a bit larger than crocks and are usually made of steel or plastic.
 The plastic options are, obviously, less expensive than the metal ones.
 Some of the metal pails incorporate filters similar to those used by compost crocks.
 The plastic ones prevent odors from pervading your home via air-tight lids.
-Prices for pails run between ten dollars and fifty dollars.
+Prices for pails run between $10 and $50.

 03 of 05

-If you don't produce a ton of kitchen waste during the day, a simple plastic or steel coffee can will work for you just fine, and it's free!
-Be sure to save the lid, and you have a very handy kitchen scrap containment system.
-Coffee cans can be stored in a cabinet or in the refrigerator.
-Storing the can in the fridge will help keep odors under control, especially if you make a point of emptying and rinsing the can every day.
+If you don't produce a ton of kitchen waste during the day, a simple plastic or steel coffee can will work for you just fine.
+Be sure to save the lid, and you have a convenient kitchen scrap containment system.
+Coffee cans can be stored in a cabinet or the refrigerator.
+Storing the container in the fridge will help keep odors under control, especially if you make a point of emptying and rinsing it every day.

 04 of 05